Chalarangelo/30-seconds-of-code/map-number-range.md

 Maps a number from one range to another range.

-Returns a mapped num from the in range to the out range.
+Returns the mapped num from the in range to the out range.

 ```js
 const mapNumRange = (num, in_min, in_max, out_min, out_max) => {